Nurse Informaticist: Career, Education & Salary

 Accelerated RN-to-BSN-MSN in nursing informatics

-Master of Science in Nursing (MSN): A two-year master’s degree with a concentration in nursing informatics.
+Master of Science in Nursing (MSN): This is a two-year master’s degree in nursing with a concentration in nursing informatics.

 Master of Healthcare Administration (MHA): A dual degree program awarding an MSN/MBA or an MSN/MHA combination.